 So a negative test might mean that you don’t have coronavirus, or that you have coronavirus and it just isn’t detectable yet, or the wrong part was swabbed.

-2) Send the swab sample to a laboratory
+Then send the swab sample to a laboratory

 Hopefully the courier is fast!